 Insulation helps keep your home feeling cosy as well as cutting your energy bills.
 But it’s pricey to install, so it’s worth finding out whether you qualify for a grant to help with the cost of installing insulation in your home.

 Even if your energy supplier doesn't, here’s how much you could save on your energy bills with insulation:

 How much you can save depends on the size and type of your home, and how energy efficient it is already.

 Over time, insulation will pay for itself with the savings you make on your energy bills, so it’s worth doing.
-If you need help with the initial cost of installing insulation, read on to find out what help is available.
+If you need help with the initial cost of installing insulation, read on to find out what assistance is available.

 If you're not eligible for a grant, how you pay for insulation jobs will depend on your individual circumstances and the cost of the job.

 You can do simple insulating jobs yourself relatively cheaply, such as draught proofing and loft insulation.
 Bigger jobs that need a professional installer can cost upwards from about £345 for cavity wall insulation in a flat to around £7,400 for internal solid wall insulation.

 To find out the costs, savings and payback times for the various insulation jobs, see our individual guides to: